-Example: Your accounting firm recently purchased general liability insurance to fulfill the terms of its new commercial lease.
+Example: Your accounting firm recently purchased commercial general liability insurance to fulfill the terms of its new commercial lease.
 A client trips on your new office’s front steps and sues to recoup medical bills from their bodily injury.
 This type of insurance policy protects you and your landlord from the costs of the lawsuit.

-Businesses that hire contractors often want reassurance they will not be held responsible if the contractor makes a mistake.
+Businesses that hire contractors and subcontractors often want reassurance they will not be held responsible if someone working for them make a mistake.
 If the contractor has liability insurance, financial losses or damages that occur as a result of the contractor’s work are typically covered – without involving the business that hired the contractor.

-Example: A construction company hires an independent contractor to install windows in an office.
+Example: A construction company hires a contractor to install windows in an office.
 The completed windows don’t match the specifications outlined in the contract, resulting in thousands of dollars of overages.
-If the construction company required the contractor to obtain liability insurance, the cost of replacing the windows would be covered.
+If the construction company required the contractor to obtain liability coverage, the cost of replacing the windows would be covered.

 Establishing a good business reputation is hard work, especially when you’re just starting out.
 Liability insurance shows potential clients that your business can withstand common accidents and lawsuits, which increases your dependability.